SebastianCrow/nft/README.md

 - User can search NFT names.
 The search is performed on the client side (a direct lowercase string match)
 - Failed requests to the API endpoint are retried infinitely every `500ms`

-## API endpoint notes :construction:

-- It doesn't return NFT names, so they are generated on the client side
-- It gives paths to the very big images (`2000px` x `2000px`) affecting client's performance.
-Preferably, something around `400px` x `400px` would be nice

 ## Additional points :white_check_mark:

 - Introduced the shared `packages/ui` as a foundation for the design system that other packages can use